 Once again I thought "I will learn it there".

-But the truth is: You'll not find out nearly as much as you think about your travel destination during your trip.
+But the truth is: I had not found out nearly as much as I thought about these places during my trips.

 And this lead me to lack a certain feeling: connection.